Welcome to our complete guide on hiking the Lares Trail to Machu Picchu.

 You can access the complete packing list here.

 We hope that this Lares trek article has proved helpful.
-If you still have any questions please feel free to contact us, we’ll do our best to point you in the right direction.
-If you have already trekked this route and have any nuggets of wisdom that you would like to add to this page, please also get in touch using the ‘contact us’ link above.
+If you still have any questions please leave a comment below and we’ll do our best to point you in the right direction.
+If you have already trekked this route and have any nuggets of wisdom that you would like to add to this page, please also get in touch using the comment section.

 Tags: Lares Trek, Lares Trek Peru, Lares Trail, Lares Valley Trek, Lares Trek to Machu Picchu, Lares Trek or Inca Trail